mothermetabot/front-end-exercise/README.md

 ### Main Tasks ###

-The goal of this exercise is for us to assess your approach to developing the HTML, CSS and JavaScript for a full navigation menu that includes:
+Create a HTML, CSS and JavaScript navigation menu that includes:

 * Five main tabs (main, about us, services, blog and contact us).
 * The services tab must have a drop down submenu.